WHAT WE DO

 While it is important to understand the history of the music in question and interview the guardians of culture the documentation also focusses intensively on the musical structures and techniques and seeks to capture individual instrumental and vocal parts and how they fit into the overall musical form.
 The research and documentation provides the source material for development of new curricula.

 Over the last eight years, the Global Music International program has developed substantial expertise in developing innovative new curricula for western and non-western music forms.
 Since 2009 it has been running a curriculum development and teacher training program in East and Southern Africa with partner institutions in 10 different countries.

 The curriculum used in this program has been developed from scratch using modern teaching methodologies.
 The curriculum is divided into two broad areas, a core curriculum which imparts core musical skills to empower the trainees to develop their own content and more specific content which looks at different musical styles and genres which are normally specific to a particular country or region.
 For the second area the research and documentation of music cultures are essential.

 Since 2009 the Global Music Academy has developed a unique teacher training, curriculum development and documentation program called the Global Music Campus.
 The Global Music Campus gathers musicians from different countries together to develop new curriculum and professional music programs.
-Currently there are two Campuses running annually in South East and East Africa involving Mozambique, Malawi, Zimbabwe, Tanzania, Kenya, Uganda, Ethiopia, South Sudan and Sierra Leone.
+Currently there are three Campuses running annually in South East Africa, East Africa and North Africa involving Mozambique, Malawi, Zimbabwe, Tanzania, Uganda, Ethiopia, South Sudan, Sierra Leone and Sudan.
 In each of these countries there is a partner institution which benefits from the program through teacher training, curriculum development and organizational development.